sambourgault/coilCAM/README.md

 # coilCAM
 CoilCAM is a visual scripting plug-in for Rhino’s Grasshopper.
 It enables the use of mathematically-defined toolpaths in the generation of parametric forms and surface textures for 3D-printing ceramics.
 See the [User Guide for more info.](https://ecl.mat.ucsb.edu/coilCAM)

+## Requirements
+Currently this library works only with Rhino 7 on both Mac and PC.

 ## Installation
 1. Open Grasshopper
 2. File > Special Folders > User Objects Folder to open the hidden user objects folder